ZackyStardust/Warhammer-Scraper/README.md

 > _A simple scraper using Python and Selenium with the main purpose of searching for Warhammer boxes and miniatures prices in a few Portuguese stores._

-The project started while I had COVID back in June/2022.
+The project started while I had COVID back in June/2022, when I wanted to learn Python.
+Selenium was not in my mind when I started, but since it seemed to be the simplest way to do what I wanted, I went on with it.
 Although it was made with the intent of Warhammer miniatures, it could be used for any kind of product that could be found in those stores - card games, boardgames, hobby equipment, etc. Up to the time of this update, it is _incomplete_ due to the lack of time for more focused research.
 Right now, I have a tiring full time job and study at 42, so my tiredness is getting the best of me.

 ## 📈 Future Plans